Repository Management with Nexus

 - Include in Search

-- When set to true, this repository is search when you perform an Artifact Search in Nexus.
+- When set to true, this repository is included when you perform a search in Nexus.
 If this setting is false, the contents of the repository are excluded from a search.

 - Publish URL